 - Determine if your business is in a position to expand.

-- Determine if your business can easily handle the normal financial ebbs and flows of revenues and expenses?
+- Determine if your business can easily handle the normal financial ebbs and flows of revenues and expenses.

-- Determine if your business has been slowing down payables to forestall an inevitable cash shortage?
+- Determine if your business has been slowing down payables to forestall an inevitable cash shortage.
 Balance sheets, along with income statements, are the most basic elements in providing financial reporting to potential lenders such as banks, investors, and vendors who are considering how much credit to grant you.

-We are always available to spend time with you so you fully understand how to interpret and utilize the financial information we provide.
+Our Boise Tax CPA team is always available to spend time with you so you fully understand how to interpret and utilize the financial information we provide.
 Our consultations are already included in our price, so please feel free to call us whenever you have a question or concern.